stef7773/Privacy-Policy-Terms-of-Service-Copyright-2012---2024-All-Rights-Reserved/README.md

 **Subscription Plans:**

-Educare offers monthly and yearly subscription plans.
-These plans grant you access to premium features within the app.
+Educare offers monthly, 3-month, 6-month, and yearly subscription plans.
+When you subscribe to any of these plans, you'll unlock access to all four languages: English, French, Italian, and Spanish.
+Enjoy learning and practicing each of these languages with your subscription.

 **Payment and Billing:**

-Subscription payments are securely processed through [Payment Provider].
+Subscription payments are securely processed through Google Play.
 You agree to pay all fees and charges associated with your subscription.

 **Cancellation and Refund:**

 You can cancel your subscription at any time.
-Refunds are subject to the terms of [Payment Provider].
+Refunds are subject to the terms of Google Play.

 **Usage Restrictions:**